SOC Analyst: Job Description, Skills and 5 Key Responsibilities

 SOC analyst job description

-SOC analysts are the first to respond to cyber security incidents.
-They report on cyberthreats and implement any changes needed to protect the organization.
+SOC analysts are often the first to see and respond to cybersecurity events.
+They report on cyberthreats and initiate any changes needed to protect the organization.

 Job duties of SOC analysts include:

 - Investigating, documenting, and reporting on any information security (InfoSec) issues as well as emerging trends.

 - Analysis and advising or response to previously unknown hardware and software vulnerabilities.

 - Preparing disaster recovery plans.